-Attendance Policy
+Attendance

-Once JCA students arrive on campus, they are expected to enter the building to attend classes and may only leave during school hours with a passport issued by the Dean's Office.
-Parents are asked to schedule medical, dental, and other appointments after school hours.
+JCA requires students to attend daily during the entire school term.
+Daily attendance is essential for academic success and is required in all classes held at JCA.
+Once JCA students arrive on campus at the beginning of the school day, they are expected to enter the building and remain there unless they are excused through the Dean's Office.
+Students are required to attend all classes and may only leave during school hours with a passport issued by the Dean's Office.
 Students are responsible for making up all missed work during absences.

-Illness or Necessary Absence Procedures - Attendance line- 815-741-0585
+Illness or Necessary Absence Procedures - Attendance line - 815-741-0585

 Daily attendance procedures will be strictly followed.
 A student may accumulate ten (10) absences within the school year.
-Any absence following the tenth absence will be counted towards the 10.
-For the absence to be excused, a student must provide documentation.
+Any absence following the tenth absence will be unexcused.
+For the absence to be excused, a student must provide documentation from the list below.